jluttine/rofi-power-menu/README.md

 For debugging and development purposes, you can pass `--dry-run` flag.
 Then, the selected action isn't performed but only printed to stderr.

+### dmenu

+There's a stand-alone script `dmenu-power-menu` that can be used to run the power menu with dmenu (or rofi in dmenu mode if dmenu isn't found).
+That script takes the same command-line arguments as listed above for the main script `rofi-power-menu`.
+The stand-alone script might be easier to use but you cannot pass arguments to dmenu/rofi so their configuration is hardcoded.

 ## Copyright